-The discount rate used to measure the total FRS pension liability was 7.10% (decrease from 7.60% in prior year), and the HIS pension liability was 3.58%.
-The HIS rate increased from 2.85% to 3.58% in the most recent actuarial study.
+The discount rate used to measure the total FRS pension liability was 6.80% (no change from prior year), and the HIS pension liability was 2.16%.
+The HIS rate decreased from 2.21% in the most recent actuarial study.
 The HIS rate is based on the Bond Buyer General Obligation 20-Bond Municipal Bond Index.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from employers will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.